-Whatever the weather, it will be the weather for ducks that day.
+Whatever the weather, it was the weather for ducks.

 Come along to the sale and grab a bargain.
 All proceeds go to the Ebberston Sportsfield Association.

 2020 might not be remembered for the best of reasons but Ebberston residents really pulled out the stops for Window Wonderland and our challenge to make the village look festive while there really wasn’t much else to do.
 It was thrilling to see so much creativity, fun and joy on display.

 The only downside is that the benchmark has now been set for next year!

 David and Val Palfrey have hosted the Christmas quiz at the village hall for the last few years.
 Although things are a little different this year, they wanted to make sure you did not miss out so have kindly created a bumper 100 question quiz for you to do over the festive period.
 Just for fun.
 Some paper copies will also be placed on the Chapel Notice Board.

 We wish you a Merry Christmas and hope that we will soon be back to using the Village Hall!

 Answers will be posted here on 2nd January.
 Any quibbles, well, the quizmaster and quizmistress’s word is final of course!